Bundesbank holds firm in opposition to ECB bond buying

 The Bundesbank retains substantial influence within Germany and on financial markets due to its inflation-fighting credentials but, as just one of 17 constituents at the ECB, it is unlikely it could scupper Draghi's plan.

-The euro fell after publication of the report, which came on Bundesbank chief Jens Weidmann's first day back at work following his summer holiday.
+The euro fell after publication of the report [ID:nL2E8JK2OB], which came on Bundesbank chief Jens Weidmann's first day back at work following his summer holiday.

-Policymakers are posturing over the programme ahead of a crunch ECB meeting on September 6, at which markets will be looking for the central bank to spell out more details of the plan.
+Policymakers are posturing over the program ahead of a crunch ECB meeting on September 6, at which markets will be looking for the central bank to spell out more details of the plan.

 Draghi, an Italian, indicated earlier this month the ECB could intervene in debt markets but he held back from announcing concrete steps.